 We provide a complaints procedure and a complaints summary record for parents to see.

-As SENCOs Samantha and Lisa undertake training specific to special educational needs, thus ensuring that we are always up to date with new research, resources and procedures.
-We do, however, also ensure that all staff members are aware of their responsibilities towards those with additional needs.
+As SENCOs, Samantha and lisa also undertake training which is specific to special educational needs, thus ensuring that we are always up to date with new research, resources and procedures.
+We do however, also ensure that all staff members are aware of their responsibilities towards those with additional needs.

 Any necessary personal care (including changing nappies) will be given by staff to ensure the child is comfortable while at nursery.
 This will be in consultation with the child's parents and with their permission.